OTOPLASTY (EAR RE-SHAPING) IN HOUSTON TX

 Ear Pinning Surgery in Houston Helps Balance the Face and the Ears

 To address ears that protrude more than 2 cm from the head, plastic surgeons perform an ear pinning procedure.
-At Lift Plastic Surgery, Drs.
-Truong and Patel perform ear pinning surgery to decrease the distance between the patient’s head and the back of his or her ears.
+At Lift Plastic Surgery, Dr. Patel performs ear pinning surgery to decrease the distance between the patient’s head and the back of his or her ears.
 Once the back of the patient’s ears are closer to the head, they will appear smaller and more symmetrical.
 In addition, during this surgery the plastic surgeon can reshape the ears.

 Each change the plastic surgeon makes during an otoplasty helps create harmony between the patient’s face and his or her ears.
 After an ear pinning procedure, many of Lift Plastic Surgery’s patients state that their feelings of self-consciousness and insecurity have declined, dramatically improving their overall self-esteem.